-Care in the administration of DOXORUBICIN will reduce the chance of perivenous infiltration.
+Care in the administration of Doxorubicin Hydrochloride for Injection USP will reduce the chance of perivenous infiltration.
 It may also decrease the chance of local reactions such as urticaria and erythematous streaking.
-On intravenous administration of DOXORUBICIN, extravasation may occur with or without an accompanying stinging or burning sensation even if the blood returns well on aspiration of the infusion needle.
+On intravenous administration of Doxorubicin, Hydrochloride for Injection USP extravasation may occur with or without an accompanying stinging or burning sensation even if the blood returns well on aspiration of the infusion needle.
 If any signs or symptoms of extravasation have occurred, the injection or infusion should be immediately terminated and restarted in another vein.